-Of the overall \$15.8 million increase in revenues, \$16.8 million was attributable to an increase in revenue generated by our full-time billable consultants, partially offset by a \$1.0 million decrease in revenue attributable to our full-time equivalents.
-The overall increase in revenues was driven by strong demand across all practices within this segment.
-The increase in revenues from our full-time billable consultants reflected increases in the average number of full-time billable consultants and the average billing rate, partially offset by a decrease in the consultant utilization rate in 2016 compared to 2015.
-The decrease in revenue from our full-time equivalents reflected decreases in the average number of full-time equivalents and revenue per full-time equivalent in 2016 compared to 2015.
+Of the overall \$18.1 million increase in revenues, \$20.0 million was attributable to an increase in revenue generated by our full-time billable consultants, partially offset by a \$1.9 million decrease in revenue generated by our full-time equivalents.
+The increase in revenues from our full-time billable consultants reflected an increase in the average number of full-time billable consultants and the consultant utilization rate, partially offset by a decrease in the average billing rate.
+The decrease in revenue from our full-time equivalents reflected decreases in the average number of full-time equivalents and revenue per full-time equivalent in 2017 compared to 2016.

-Education segment operating income increased \$6.1 million, or 18.8%, to \$38.3 million for the year ended December 31, 2016, from \$32.2 million for the year ended December 31, 2015.
-The Education segment operating margin increased to 25.6% for 2016 from 24.1% for 2015.
-The increase in this segment's operating margin was primarily attributable to decreases in project costs, contractor expense, and bonus expense for our revenue-generating professionals, partially offset by an increase in salaries and related expenses for our revenue-generating professionals.
+Education segment operating income increased \$2.0 million, or 5.2%, to \$40.3 million for the year ended December 31, 2017, from \$38.3 million for the year ended December 31, 2016.
+The Education segment operating margin decreased to 24.0% for 2017 from 25.6% for 2016.
+The decrease in this segment's operating margin was primarily attributable to an increase in salaries and related expenses for our revenue-generating professionals, which was largely driven by our continued investment in revenue-generating consultants in our cloud-based enterprise resource planning (ERP) implementation practices, and performance bonus expenses for our revenue-generating professionals, all as a percentage of revenues, partially offset by a decrease in project costs.